httpwg/http-extensions/draft-ietf-httpbis-sfbis.md

 Implementations MUST provide access to Parameters both by index and by key.
 Specifications MAY use either means of accessing them.

-Note that parameters are ordered as serialized, and parameter keys cannot contain uppercase letters.
-A parameter is separated from its Item or Inner List and other parameters by a semicolon.
+Note that parameters are ordered, and parameter keys cannot contain uppercase letters.

+When serialised in a textual HTTP field, a Parameter is separated from its Item or Inner List and other Parameters by a semicolon.
 For example:

 ~~~ http-message
 Example-List: abc;a=1;b=2; cde_456, (ghi;jk=4 l);q="9";r=w